Analyze and manage Snaplexes

 5. Click Restart node.

-View mean execution time for Ultra Tasks
+View the mean execution time for Ultra Tasks

 FeedMaster node details include the mean execution time for the last 1000 requests handled by active Ultra Tasks.
 To view the execution time from Monitor, follow these steps: